 If the Owner defaults by failing to buy back the asset, the Investor (as the new Owner) may sell the asset to a third party to offset his loss.
 The asset, therefore, acts as a sort of collateral and mitigates the credit risk of the transaction.

-Thus, while a PRA is structured as a purchase and repurchase, it behaves economically like a collateralised loan or secured deposit.
+While a PRA is structured as a purchase and repurchase, it behaves economically like a collateralized loan or secured deposit.
 The difference between the price paid by the Investor at the start of the purchase-repurchase agreement and the price he receives at the end is his return on the cash that he is effectively lending to the seller.

 It is important to understand that while an Owner may agree to repurchase their asset, it is generally treated as an option to repurchase, wherein the Investor must assume that there may not be a repurchase of the asset (which in this context is a domain name).